Frontiers provides full open access to all its publications across every field of research launched.

 Yes.
 Just like subscription-based journals, open access journals must maintain high quality standards of publications in order to be competitive.
 Frontiers went through extra-lengths to ensure rigorous, yet also fair, constructive, efficient and transparent reviews by putting into place our trademark Collaborative Review.
-Our review process provides thorough and unbiased peer-reviews to all submitted manuscripts, and all our articles are a landmark of high quality.
+Our review process provides thorough and unbiased peer-reviews to all submitted manuscripts, and all our articles and e-books are a landmark of high quality.

 No. The costs of producing an article are somewhat fixed and cover among others manuscript editing, formatting, standardizing, indexing, etc. The introduction of the electronic format has allowed to significantly reduce these expenses, but they still remain a cost that needs to be covered to allow quality publications.
 Even though the recent advances of technology nowadays allow efficient cost control on the support of online publications, the costs consistently include server space for database storing, maintenance of a professional editorial team, and constant IT development - at the least.

 A variety of business models were invented to allow open access of scholarly publishing.

 There is much room for imagination: some publishing houses only publish open access journals, and some publish a mix of open access and subscription journals, whereas other subscription journals open up or restrict the access after a certain period of time.
 From another perspective, some journals charge article processing fees (paid by authors or by their grant makers, referred to as the author-pay model) and some receive funding from foundations or institutions, while other journals are based on advertising revenues, priced add-ons, or auxiliary services.
 Furthermore, waivers are sometimes applied to all publications submitted from institutions that purchased annual memberships.